-The Helix will feature full-scale, real-life physical environments – including a working commercial kitchen and grocery store – to enable teams to do rapid prototyping and use practical applications to develop and test their innovations for enhancing residential and commercial building controls, efficiency and comfort.
+The Helix features full-scale, real-life physical environments – including a working commercial kitchen and grocery store – to enable teams to do rapid prototyping and use practical applications to develop and test their innovations for enhancing residential and commercial building controls, efficiency and comfort.
 These challenging locations, with buzzing activity and shifting needs, provide an optimal environment to develop and test.
 They also offer an opportunity to tackle some of the big issues the Helix is focused on: improving food safety, reducing food waste and transforming fresh food delivery.

 A fully functional, two-story 2,000 square foot residential home is a centerpiece of the Helix, enabling teams to address heating and cooling challenges in extreme temperatures and humidity.
 The Helix innovation center also features Grind2Energy™, Emerson’s groundbreaking solution to enable food waste to be converted into energy.

-During Helix innovation sessions, customers and industry partners will work together to generate ideas and create prototypes in 90 days or less.
+During Helix innovation sessions, customers and industry partners work together to generate ideas and create prototypes in 90 days or less.
 One project currently underway at the Helix focuses on addressing refrigeration management challenges related to proposed regulation changes, as well as identifying solutions and trends to help drive industrywide adoption.

 As Emerson continues to bring together disparate experts to rethink transformation within the industry, its innovative footprint will grow as well.
 Emerson is committed to building a global network of innovation centers dedicated to creating industry solutions.
-A second facility is planned at the Georgia Institute of Technology in Atlanta (Georgia Tech), with additional future sites under consideration.